Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 ### Features which could be implemented in the future

--   **More playing cards**
+- More playing cards can be added to the stack so that there are more trees to learn from.
-    More playing cards be added to the stack so that there are more trees to learn from.
+- Social media links, a logo and contact details could be added to the website if marketing was produced around the game

 ## Deployment